 - Cultural change of this order does not start at the top!!
 (Turkeys don’t vote for Christmas!!)

 - The Spiritual dimension of the church needs to separate from the assets.
-The religious orders have done this out of necessity over time by establishing separate entities aarm’s length the Church – to be led by competent lay people.
+The religious orders have done this out of necessity over time by establishing separate entities at arm’s length from the Orders themselves – to be led by competent lay people.
 The process needs to be completed for the whole Church.

 It is no guarantee of success BUT….